muneebhashone/typescript-backend-toolkit/README.md

 - **Monorepo Support** : Implement monorepo architecture using Turborepo and Pnpm for better project organization and scalability.
 - **AWS Lambda Support** : Add support for deploying serverless functions on AWS Lambda.
 - **Cloudflare Workers Support** : Enable Cloudflare Workers support for edge computing and faster request handling.
-- **Postgres Support with Drizzle** : Add support for PostgreSQL using Drizzle ORM for better relational database management.
 - **Containerization with Docker** : Implement containerization to ensure the project can be easily deployed to any environment using Docker.
 - **Kubernetes Support** : Integrate Kubernetes for container orchestration, enabling scalable and automated deployment of the application.
 - **CI/CD with GitHub Actions** : Implement a CI/CD pipeline using GitHub Actions to automate testing, building, and deployment processes.